PFAS Lawsuits

 If people who filed lawsuits are successful in those trials, PFAS manufacturers could be motivated to agree to a global settlement for thousands of cases instead of going to trial.

-Where Has PFAS Contamination Been Reported in the U.S.?
+Where Has PFAS Contamination Been Reported in the US?

 PFAS contamination has been reported across all 50 states.
 In 2023, the U.S. Geological Survey estimated that at least 45% of the nation’s tap water contains forever chemicals.